googleapis/mcp-toolbox-sdk-go/tbadk/README.md

 ## Default Parameters

-Tools defined in the Toolbox service can specify default values for their optional parameters.
+Tools defined in the MCP Toolbox server can specify default values for their optional parameters.
 When invoking a tool using the SDK, if an input for a parameter with a default value is not provided, the SDK will automatically populate the request with the default value.

 ```go
 tool, err = client.LoadTool("my-tool", ctx)